3 Very Real Spinal Stenosis Surgery Risks

 Is Surgery a Good Option for Spinal Stenosis?

-Surgery can be a great option for spinal stenosis if you are appropriate.
+Surgery can be a great option for spinal stenosis if you are an appropriate candidate.
 You want to make sure you are good candidate, but if you are many can expect immediate and long term relief.

 That said, surgery often doesn't improve back pain because the major goal of spine surgery is to protect your nerves.
 Stenosis means the space around your nerve is decreasing so the goal is to decompress the nerve, or relieve pressure around it.